 Key Points

-• Prototypes are not mockups.
-They’re functional tools that validate your product’s design, usability, manufacturability, and market fit.
+- Prototypes are not mockups.
+They are functional tools that validate your product’s design, usability, manufacturability, cost, and market fit.

-• Modern prototyping includes both digital and physical iterations.
-Smart teams simulate, test, and revise before ever committing to expensive tooling.
+- Modern prototyping includes both digital and physical iterations.
+Smart teams simulate, test, and revise before committing to expensive tooling.

-• Prototypes aren’t just for internal use.
-They’re your proof of concept for investors, manufacturing partners, and retail buyers.
+- Prototypes are not just for internal use.
+They are proof points for investors, manufacturing partners, retailers, and early customers.

 Also Read: